22 November 2022

-23 November 2021 – Today, the European Medicines Agency published its 11th report on the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC).
-The report covers data from 31 countries for 2 years (2019 and 2020).
+Last Friday, the European Medicines Agency published its 12th report on the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC).
+The report covers data from 31 countries for 2021.

 The new Veterinary Medicines Regulation will implement further measures to promote prudent use of antimicrobials.
-One of the actions will be to get a better insight into antibiotic use per animal species.
-Reporting on antimicrobial data collection per species will start from 2024 for pigs, poultry and veal calves, by 2027 for all food-producing animals and by 2030 for all animals making that way Europe a true best practice area.
+One of the actions will be to expand monitoring to use data.
+Reporting on antimicrobial use per species will start from 2024 for pigs, poultry and veal calves, by 2027 for all food-producing animals and by 2030 for all animals and will allow for getting a better insight into the needs for antibiotic use per animal species.
+Whilst heading towards the Farm to Fork goal for more sustainable food systems, we continue to transform EU to the best practice region worldwide.